FAQs for election staff

 When is election work available?

 Scheduled elections usually take place on the first Thursday in May in an election year.
-Other by-elections for local councillors can take place at any other time of the year.
+By-elections can take place at any other time of the year.

 Polls are all run from 7am to 10pm.
 If you work at a polling station you need to arrive by 6:30am at the latest to have time to get everything ready.